ApooU2/ApooU2/README.md

 ### About me

-- 🔭 I'm currently working on Full Stack Development.
+- 🔭 I'm currently working on Applied Machine Learning.
-- 🌱 I'm constantly learning and diving deeper into Data Science/Machine Learning.
+- 🌱 I'm constantly learning and diving deeper into Deep Learning and ML deployment.
 - 🤝 I'm looking to collaborate on financial modeling with machine learning applications.
 - 🤔 I'm looking for help with optimizing algorithmic trading strategies.
 - 💬 Ask me about data analysis.